PunkOkami/VarLenLZ78/README.md

 18 446 744 073 709 551 615 different codes.

 ## Enwik9
 Performance was tested using [enwik9](https://mattmahoney.net/dc/text.html) compression benchmark.
-With result file being XXX bytes long, it placed VarLenLZ78 on YYY position with 38.86% compression rate.
+With result file being 390044948 bytes long, it placed VarLenLZ78 on 172nd position with 39.01% compression rate.
 It was not added to the list yet, but I contacted the author asking about it.

 ## Installation
 Clone code repo...